 Comparison of model predictions

 The following describes direct comparisons of model results, whereas the previous section emphasized results relative to trends over time and fit to the observed data.
 Accordingly, direct comparisons were meant to identify instances when models results were systematically different from each other.
-Table 5 compares average differences and RMSE of results between each model for the complete time series and different subsets by annual, seasonal, and flow periods.
-Overall, differences between the models were minor with most percent differences not exceeding 1% and no RMSE values exceeding 0.15.
+Table 5 compares average differences and RMSD of results between each model for the complete time series and different subsets by annual, seasonal, and flow periods.
+Overall, differences between the models were minor with most percent differences not exceeding 1% and no RMSD values exceeding 0.15.
 Model differences between different time periods were not apparent for either station, although the largest average difference was observed at TF1.6 for the 2008–2014 time period (3.1%, WRTDS greater than GAMs).

-Regressions comparing model results (WRTDS as response, GAMs as predictor) provided additional information about overall differences (significantly different intercept) and differences between the models that varied for different values (significantly different slope) (Table 6, Figure 5).
+Regressions comparing model results (WRTDS as response, GAMs as predictor) provided additional information about overall differences (significantly different intercept) and differences between the models that varied for different values (significantly different slope) (Table 6, Appendix C).
 Significant differences were observed for the entire time series such that estimated intercepts and slopes were different from zero and one, respectively, for both stations and model predictions (observed and flow-normalized), excluding intercepts and slopes for the flow-normalized predictions at TF1.6 (β0, norm and β1, norm).
 Differences were also observed for the time period subsets, with the most obvious differences occurring for the seasonal aggregations.
 For example, all comparisons between the models for both sites and model predictions had intercept estimates significantly greater than zero and slope estimates significantly less than one for the AMJ period (Table 6).
 For almost all significant differences, intercept estimates were greater than zero and slope estimates were less than one.
-Visual comparisons of results in Figure 5 confirm those in Table 6, particularly differences in the seasonal aggregations.
+Visual comparisons of results in Appendix C confirm those in Table 6, particularly differences in the seasonal aggregations.

 Changes in chl-a response to flow over time